duskmoon314/kanidm_sshkey_fetcher/README.md

-  -H, --url <ADDR>            The address of the kanidm server to connect to -C, --ca <CA_PATH>          The certificate file to use -c, --config <CONFIG_PATH>  The configuration file to use -h, --help                  Print help
+  -H, --url <ADDR>            The address of the kanidm server to connect to -C, --ca <CA_PATH>          The certificate file to use -c, --config <CONFIG_PATH>  The configuration file to use -m, --modify                Whether to modify the authorized_keys file -h, --help                  Print help
   -V, --version               Print version